 At the same time as the Russians were struggling to make a profitable MiG-31 they could put on the market, they were also enhancing their domestic fleet.
 The MiG-31BM was first introduced in 1998 and built upon the failed MiG-31F concept of the mid-1990s.

-Being the first edition to have ground attack capabilities as well as the ability to perform long-range interceptions, precision strikes, and defense suppression objectives, it was marketed as the first truly multi-operational MiG to see the light of day.
+Being the first edition to have ground attack capabilities as well as the ability to perform long-range interceptions, precision strikes, and defence suppression objectives, it was marketed as the first truly multi-operational MiG to see the light of day.

 In addition, this exciting new prototype featured advanced displays in the cockpit enabling operators to discharge precision-guided missiles, helped by a Zaslon-AM radar with improved range.